Scan Old Photos – And How to DIY

 3. DIY with a DSLR Camera

-4. Use a Professional Scanning Service
+4. Outsource to a Professional

 Short on time or have a large collection?
 You might like to consider a scanning service.
 You’ll need to sort and ship your photos, but they’ll handle the rest—scanning, organizing, and delivering digital copies on a USB drive, DVD, or cloud storage.
-Prices start around $0.50 per photo (more for album pages and restoration), and they can even scan negatives and convert them to digital images.
+Costs around $0.40-0.50 per photo (more for album pages and restoration), and they can even scan negatives and convert them to digital images.
 Of course there’s a bit of risk in shipping and trusting someone else with your precious, one-of-a-kind originals.

 The Easy Way to Do It